Systems thinking: People are already doing their best, the problems are with the system. Edwards Deming

 Systems thinking is considering a system to be an interrelated and interdependent set of parts which is defined by its boundaries and is more than the sum of its parts (subsystems).
 Changing one part of the system affects other parts and often ripples through the entire system.
 While the specific impact itself may not be predictable, there are many patterns of behavior which are.

 The goal of systems thinking is to systematically discover the system’s dynamics, constraints, conditions and elucidating principles (purpose, measure, methods, tools, etc.) that can be discerned.
-With this knowledge improvements can be suggested and then run as experiments, knowing that simple changes often will create unknown side-effects.
+With this knowledge improvements can be suggested and then run as experiments, knowing that seemingly simple changes often will create unknown side-effects.

 Systems thinking is a foundation of FLEX.
-In order to consider the system as a whole we must look at what we are wanting the system to achieve – quick realization of business value, predictably, sustainable and with high quality.
+In order to consider the system as a whole we must look at what we want the system to achieve – quick realization of business value, predictably, sustainable and with high quality.
 When we get challenges to this we want to look and see why and what can be done about it.

 However, looking at the work mechanistically is insufficient.
 How the organization will react to any changes must be considered by any approach you take.
 Their reaction is part of the system.
 The natural laws of software development are now pretty well known.
 The challenge is not just what are the correct practices as much as how to get people to adopt them.

 Our approach must be understanding our challenges, the intentions they are blocking and considering different solutions to eliminate the challenges.
 Many of these challenges are in fact how people react to change.
 We cannot just say “follow this” without attending to how people react to that mandate.
 With apologies to Nike, you can’t just say “just do it.”
 The greatest areas of unpredictably in a system is how people will react – not the laws of product development.

-If the approach you are undertaking doesn’t incorporate this systems thinking perspective, expect troubles.
+If the approach you are undertaking doesn’t incorporate this systems thinking perspective, expect difficulties and resistance.
 If your approach requires that people need to be a certain way (e.g., commitment, focus, openness, respect and courage), you must ask yourself “what will happen if they don’t have these qualities?”
 You should not be surprised if you don’t get the results the approach purports.
 In this situation you should also ask “how can I change the system so as to encourage these values?”

 Applying Systems Thinking to Frameworks